Clement-Pirelli/IntroToFlutter/dart_basics.md

 Writing your entire program in `main.dart` gets tiring after a while.
 Creating one file per task you're trying to tackle is usually recommended.
 To import a file into another file, you simply write `import 'my/files/path/here';`.
-This will make it so the importing file can use the code in the imported file:
+This will make it so the importing file can use the code in the imported file :

 ```dart
 //in Login.dart